R3Conclave/conclave-samples/cordapp/README.md

-# CorDapp Sample - Java
+# CorDapp Sample

-This is a simple [CorDapp](https://docs.r3.com/en/platform/corda/4.8/open-source/cordapp-overview.html) using the Conclave API.
+This is a simple [CorDapp](https://docs.r3.com/en/platform/corda/4.8/open-source/cordapp-overview.html) written in Java using the Conclave API.
 It is licensed under the Apache 2 license.
 So, you can copy/paste it to act as the basis of your commercial or open source apps.

-This CorDapp sample builds on the [hello-world](writing-hello-world.md) sample.
+This CorDapp sample builds on the [hello-world](https://docs.conclave.net/writing-hello-world.html) sample.
 It reverses a string using two [nodes](https://docs.r3.com/en/platform/corda/4.8/enterprise/node/component-topology.html).
 One of these nodes is used to load the enclave.

 This sample does not use smart contracts.
 It requires only flows.

 The sample divides the code into several parts.
 You can copy/paste the packages that _don't_ have `samples` in the name.
 The code expects a DCAP-capable host.
-If you want to use EPID, you can edit the enclave startup code to make it use your Intel API keys.

 !!! important
-To understand this tutorial, you should read both the [Conclave Hello World tutorial](writing-hello-world.md) and [the Corda tutorials](https://docs.corda.net/docs/corda-os/4.7/hello-world-introduction.html).
+To understand this tutorial, you should read both the [Conclave Hello World tutorial](https://docs.conclave.net/writing-hello-world.html) and [the Corda tutorials](https://docs.corda.net/docs/corda-os/4.7/hello-world-introduction.html).

 ## How to run the sample CorDapp in different environments